 Mosaic Private Sanctuary offers 2 types of accommodation.
 The LAGOON LODGE is for guests staying on an all-inclusive basis, and located 3km from the main property in a secluded grove of milkwoods.
 There are 5 standalone Lagoon Lodge Suites (all with kingsized beds; the Lagoon Lodge Family Suite also has a raised platform which can fit 2 mattresses for children), and all are designed to melt into their surroundings.
 Luxurious yet with a down-to-earth feel thanks to the use of stone and wood, the décor is elegant but with nothing superfluous to interfere with the sense of space.
 In ours, a comfy bed with safari-style mosquito netting faced massive floor-to-ceiling windows and French doors, which opened onto a large wooden deck overlooking the lagoon and mountains (Room 3 overlooks fynbos instead).
-The bathrooms all have both indoor and outdoor showers and large, deep tubs.
+The bathrooms all have both indoor and outdoor showers and bathtubs.
 There is no A/C but ceiling fans help cut the heat and there are now fireplaces in each of these rooms for chillier nights.

 All rooms are connected to the communal lapa via wooden boardwalks; this is where Lagoon Lodge guests eat their meals.
 Out front there's a gently heated plunge pool that overlooks the lagoon and mountains.